 \$5.5 million, or 10.7%, in 2012 compared to 2011.
 The change in O&M expenses reflects higher utility operating costs of \$3.7 million, higher employee compensation and benefit costs of \$0.5 million, and higher professional fees of \$0.3 million.
 The increase in utility operating costs in 2012 compared to 2011 includes an increase of \$2.6 million in new spending on vegetation management and electric reliability enhancement programs of which approximately \$1.8 million is recovered through cost tracker rate mechanisms that result in corresponding and offsetting increase in revenue.
-Also, the increase in utility operating costs, net of \$0.3 million.
-The increase in all other utility operating costs, net of \$0.3 million.
+Also, the increase in utility operating costs includes \$0.5 million in higher bad debt expenses, \$0.3 million in higher storm costs and an increase in all other utility operating costs, net of \$0.3 million.
 The increase in O&M costs in 2012 over the prior year also reflects lower O&M expenses recorded in the first quarter of 2011 due to the receipt of a non-recurring insurance payment of \$1.0 million.